This is UTSUWABI editorial staff.

 Although it is small in size, it is very convenient as it can be used for many purposes.

-It can be used in the microwave or oven as it is, and can also be heated dry, so the range of dishes you can cook with is greatly expanded.
+microwave or oven as it is, and can also be heated dry, so the range of dishes you can cook with is greatly expanded.

-You can enjoy a variety of menus such as soup and porridge for one person, nabeyaki udon, and steamed clams in wine.
+You can enjoy a variety of menus such as soup and porridge for one person, nabeyaki udon, and steamed clams in

 It would also be nice to make a set with a white circle of a different color and give it as a gift.